Previous dayMarch 23, 2026Next day

 98.9 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 3.0 earthquake 63 km W of Anchor Point, Alaska with origin time 20:21 UTC on March 23, 2026.
-The event originated approximately 98.9 km below the surface, classifying it as intermediate depth.
+On March 23, 2026, worldwide seismic activity registered a magnitude 3.0 earthquake 63 km W of Anchor Point, Alaska at 20:21 UTC.
+This was a intermediate depth earthquake, focused at 98.9 km depth.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 59.724°, -152.948°.
+The epicenter is at 59.724°, -152.948°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.0 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23